Long-term monitoring of repeating FRB 20220912A with the uGMRT at low radio frequencies: Summary

 \section{Summary}

 This study presents the first-ever detections of bursts from FRB\,20220912A with uGMRT in Band-3 (300–500 MHz) and Band-4 (550–750 MHz).
-FRB\,20220912A exhibits extreme activity, characterised by sustained high burst rates for about a year after its discovery.
-Our observation campaign spanning 605 days in the frequency range of 300 to 750 MHz with roughly monthly cadence resulted in the following key findings:
+FRB\,20220912A showed more than a year long active window following its discovery.
+Our observation campaign spanning 675 days in the frequency range of 300 to 750 MHz with roughly monthly cadence resulted in the following key findings.

 \begin{enumerate}